ashirai/messenger/README.md

 [Visit here for more details](http://www.asp.net/signalr/overview/getting-started/supported-platforms)

 ## How to test demo
-1. Open Messenger.sln in your Visual Studio
+1. Open Messenger.sln in Visual Studio
 2. Build the solution
 3. Start debugging
 4. When a browser window opens, copy the url into another browser window
 5. Select a different user for each window (so that you can see different people are talking to each other.
-6. Now enter a message in each window to see if those messages are pushed to each window
+6. Now enter a message in each window to see if those messages are broadcasted to each window